East Hills railway line: A major link for south west Sydney

+In 1983, work commenced on a duplication from Padstow to Revesby, with a view to eventually making the entire line through to East Hills double track.

 In 1985, the line was duplicated through to East Hills and on 21 December 1987 extended to Glenfield to connect with the Main South Line, allowing through services to and from Campbelltown.
 A new station was provided at Holsworthy, and East Hills station was rebuilt with the addition of a third platform.
 The remainder of the East Hills line from Turrella to Panania is the only line in Sydney with all platform buildings extant from its original construction phase (though some have been altered).

 The new track & alignment was designed for 160km/h train running between Glenfield & Panania, this work was undertaken in conjunction with track strengthening & slewing works along the branch line up to Wolli Creek.
 When services commenced on 21 December 1987, there were only limited services from Campbelltown via East Hills during peak hours only; however, in 1988 an all day half-hourly service was provided.
 Local (all stations) services generally ran every 15 minutes from East Hills.

 The flat junction at Glenfield incorporated the use of 1 in 21 medium speed turnouts (with swing nose crossings) capable of diverging speeds at 80 km/h (Normal trains) & 100 km/h (XPT trains) & were the fastest in Australia at that time.
 Track speeds along this line were significantly lowered from 160 km/h to 115 km/h due to signalling deficiencies (related to emergency trip-braking at high speeds) being discovered in 2007 by CityRail engineers.

 East Hills Track Amplification

-In conjunction with the construction of the Airport Line, the section of the East Hills Line between Wolli Creek Junction and Kingsgrove was quadruplicated.
-Once this was opened, the running patterns of the trains on the lines changed.
-The "flying junctions" interchange near Central Station was altered to give the Airport Line its own platforms (21 & 23) at Central.
-Local (all stations) trains generally were timetabled to run from East Hills via the airport, peak hour express trains from Campbelltown run along the original route via Sydenham, taking the express tracks between Kingsgrove and Wolli Creek Junction.

-The line as a whole suffered a substantial loss in patronage when the M5 East Tunnel opened in 2002.
-The tunnel joined the Eastern Distributor and M5 South Western Motorway, shortening road travel times between the city and the south west.
-The line was estimated to have lost 384,450 commuters over 12 months after the tunnel opened.
-Since that time, however, the line appears to have gained commuters again, with a reported 3.5% increase in patronage up to early 2006.
+In 2002, a section of the East Hills Line between Wolli Creek Junction and Kingsgrove was quadruplicated, allowing express trains to overtake local trains in this area.